Biography: Dean Claudio M. Grossman

-Dean Grossman was unanimously reelected in May 2012 to a third term as Chair of the United Nations Committee against Torture, a position he has held since April 2008, and has been a Committee member following his November 2003 election to that body.
+Dean Grossman was reelected in April 2014 to an unprecedented fourth term as Chair of the United Nations Committee against Torture, a position he has held since April 2008, and has been a Committee member following his November 2003 election to that body.
 On May 20, 2013, Dean Grossman was elected chair of the United Nations Human Rights Treaty Bodies for a one-year term.
 In May 2009, he was named to the judging panel for the Robert F. Kennedy Human Rights Award by the Robert F. Kennedy Center for Justice & Human Rights, and in May 2010 he was elected to the Center's board of directors.
 Dean Grossman has served on the governing board for the International Association of Law Schools since 2008 and was reelected in 2010 for a three year term.
 On January 1, 2014, Dean Grossman began serving as President of the Inter-American Institute of Human Rights, following three years on its Board of Directors.
 He is also a member of numerous associations including the American Law Institute.